Our mission is safe schools and strong, thriving communities.

-The WestEd Justice and Prevention Research Center team brings leading nationwide experience and deep expertise to significant questions and issues related to justice, crime and violence prevention, public health, and safety for children, young adults, and communities.
+The WestEd Justice & Prevention Research Center tackles the hard questions and issues around crime, violence, justice, public health, and safety — for kids, young adults, and the communities that shape their lives.

 Senior Leaders